stefanofa/awesome/TOPICS.md

 *   [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript

-*   [generaltranslation/gt](https://github.com/generaltranslation/gt) - ⚛️ Automatic localization for devs 🌐
+*   [generaltranslation/gt](https://github.com/generaltranslation/gt) - Automated i18n for developers

 *   [evanwashere/mitata](https://github.com/evanwashere/mitata) - benchmark tooling that loves you ❤️